50. Birmingham 3-0 Aston Villa, 16/09/2002

 High-flying Premier League new boys Hull continued to climb the division with this fine win at Arsenal, which took them up to sixth place after half a dozen games.
 The Gunners took the lead with a Paul McShane own goal, bundled against the player by Cesc Fabregas, but Giovanni’s wonderful long-distance strike just after the hour mark put Phil Brown’s team back on terms – and within four minutes Daniel Cousin headed home an inswinging Andy Dawson corner.
 William Gallas hit the bar in a late Arsenal onslaught, which saw Boaz Myhill make a few splendid saves, including one from Fabregas.

-Arsene Wenger said it was "a shocking defeat", and who are we to disagree?
+Arsene Wenger said it was "a shocking defeat".
 Arsenal couldn’t even blame the loss on fatigue: they had made 11 changes from the young Carling Cup side that had beaten Sheffield United 6-0 in midweek.
 RS

 45. Chelsea 3-5 Arsenal, 29/10/2011